-Sometimes, however, you may want to use more than one drop down lists in Excel such that the items available in a second drop down list are dependent on the selection made in the first drop down list.
+Sometimes, however, you may want to use more than one drop-down list in Excel such that the items available in a second drop-down list are dependent on the selection made in the first drop-down list.

 You can see that the options in Drop Down 2 depend on the selection made in Drop Down 1.
 If I select ‘Fruits’ in Drop Down 1, I am shown the fruit names, but if I select Vegetables in Drop Down 1, then I am shown the vegetable names in Drop Down 2.

 This is called a conditional or dependent drop down list in Excel.